Danutzz8/Add-note-App/README.md

 # Add-note-App

-A simple add note app using JS.
+A simple add note app using JS..